kfiross/payload-sidebar/README.md

 ## 📝 Changelog

-### 1.3.0
+### 1.3.3

-- ✨ Added `icons` option - customize icons for any collection/global using Lucide icon names
+- ✨ Added `icons` option - customize icons for any collection/global
-- ✨ Using `lucide-react/dynamic` with `DynamicIcon` for flexible icon rendering
+- 🎯 Pre-defined set of ~100 commonly used Lucide icons for admin interfaces
-- ✨ Full TypeScript support for icon names
+- 📦 Optimized bundle size - only includes necessary icons
-- 🎯 Icons are now fully serializable (string-based instead of components)
+- 🔧 Icons are kebab-case strings for easy configuration
-- 📝 Added Custom Icons documentation section
+- 📝 Added comprehensive Custom Icons documentation with all available icons

 ### 1.2.x